davidchyou/CRISPRHost/README.md

 Options
 -------
-A full list of command-line options are displayed below.
+The full list of command-line options is displayed below.

 	-in <path>                   [Required] A FASTA file of viral genome, mobile genetic elements, or sequences.
 	-out <path>                  [Required] Path to the output directory.